Fair Jobs Code - procurement guidelines for departments and agencies

 7.2 Review and Verify FJC Plan / FJC Plan Addendum

-Agencies may use their discretion to determine the relevance of information provided in the FJC Plan/FJC Plan Addendum to the tender bid, recognising each contract may have a different context and focus.
-For example, an Agency may have a particular interest in supply chain compliance (Standard 5) if the contract is with a head Supplier that will engage multiple subcontractors.
+7.2.5 Agencies may use their discretion to determine the relevance of information provided in the FJC plan/FJC plan addendum to the tender bid, recognising each contract may have a different context and focus.
+For example, an agency may have a particular interest in supply chain compliance (Standard 5) if the contract is with a head supplier that will engage multiple subcontractors.

-All Agencies are encouraged to consider each Supplier’s commitment to the provision of secure work in Victoria (Standard 2) including whether a Supplier will engage employees directly on a permanent or (in the case of a time‑based project) fixed-term basis rather than rely upon casual or labour hire arrangements.
+7.2.6 All agencies are encouraged to consider each supplier’s commitment to the provision of secure work in Victoria (Standard 2) including whether a supplier will engage employees directly on a permanent or (in the case of a time‑based project) fixed-term basis rather than rely upon casual or labour hire arrangements.

-7.2.5 The FJC Unit is available for additional information and guidance on how to review FJC Plans and FJC Plan Addendums.
+7.2.7 The FJC Unit is available for additional information and guidance on how to review FJC plans and FJC plan addendums.

-7.3 Ensure significant subcontractors of $10 million or more have a Certificate
+7.3 Ensure significant subcontractors (where the value of the subcontract is valued at $1 million or more) hold a certificate

-7.3.1 Standard 5 of the Code – Promote supply chain compliance requires that Suppliers with a high value procurement contract must only enter into a subcontracting arrangement for the value of $10 million or more excluding GST with sub-contractors (Significant Subcontractors) that have a Certificate.
+7.3.1 Standard 5 of the code – Promote supply chain compliance requires that suppliers with a threshold procurement contract or a high value procurement contract must only enter into a subcontracting arrangement for the value of $1 million or more excluding GST with sub-contractors (significant subcontractors) that have a certificate.

-7.3.3 The Agency must check that Certificates for any Significant Subcontractors are valid by checking the Certificate Register.
+7.3.2 The agency must check that certificates for any significant subcontractors are valid by checking the certificate register.

 7.4 Incorporate FJC Model Clauses into contracts